 - Citi Prestige® Card: 50,000 bonus ThankYou Points after $3,000 in purchases made with your card in the first 3 months the account is open.
 The card also comes earns 3x points on airfare and hotels and has a host of benefits like lounge access and $250 in free airfare per year.

-- Sapphire Preferred: 40,000 bonus points after spending $4,000 in the first three months.
+- Sapphire Preferred: 50,000 bonus points after spending $4,000 in the first three months.
 2x on dining and travel.

-- Ink Plus (business card): 50,000 bonus points after spending $5,000 in the first three months.
+- Ink Plus (business card): 60,000 bonus points after spending $5,000 in the first three months.
 5x on office supplies and telecom bills.

 - Whichever Membership Rewards card (Platinum or Gold, personal or business) is offering a big 50,000, 75,000, or 100,000 point sign up bonus

 Earn 50,000 bonus points (worth $800 in American Airlines flights) after spending $3,000 in the first three months on the Citi Prestige® Card.
-Plus get an additional $500 in free airfare on any airline in the first 12 months plus free airport lounge access worldwide for only a $450 annual fee.
+Plus get a $250 Air Travel Credit each calendar year, free airport lounge access worldwide, and your fourth night free on hotel stays.
 Why I got the card.